 1. It’s becoming the new tradition

 There are reasons why we don’t have duels or take a horse and carriage to work anymore, other things have replaced those (like trials with judges and automobiles).
 Weddings are changing.
 They are bigger, better, and more beautiful.
-40 years ago you didn’t have 300 guests and a bridal party of 12.
+40 years ago you didn’t have 300 guests and a wedding party of 16.
 It was almost unheard of to take pictures at a different location other than the sanctuary.

 2. Special moment